-Business propositions come my way several times a month.
-There is much dialog about the "unlimited potential" and how the possibilities are endless.
-The words and phrases work on the emotions and imagination to penetrate my overly analytic mind.
+Business propositions come my way several times a month and most likely you get the very same calls.
+There is much dialog about the "unlimited potential" and how "the possibilities are endless".
+The words and phrases can work on both my emotions and imagination to penetrate my overly analytic mind.

-They may use any of the seven big and powerful persuasion words:
+Those who are making a pitch may use any of these seven big and powerful persuasion words:

 The person's NAME